An open source Git extension for versioning large files

 Note that defining the file types Git LFS should track will not, by itself, convert any pre-existing files to Git LFS, such as files on other branches or in your prior commit history.
 To do that, use the git lfs migrate(1) command, which has a range of options designed to suit various potential use cases.

 3. There is no step three.
-Just commit and push to GitHub as you normally would; for instance, if your current branch is named main:
+Just commit and push as you normally would; for instance, if your current branch is named main:

 git add file.psd